YousefElbrolosy/feedback-grape/README.md

-# FeedBack-GRAPE
+# feedbackGRAPE
-This is the main repository for the GRAPE-Juice package containing feedback GRAPE techniques.
+This is the main repository for the feedbackGRAPE package containing feedback GRAPE techniques.

 ## Installation
 To install dependencies necessary for the package <br>